 Simple English definitions for legal terms

-Read a random definition: juridical person
+Read a random definition: on all fours

 A substitute amendment is a formal change proposed or made to a law, document, or order.
 It can involve adding, deleting, or correcting wording.
 In parliamentary law, it refers to a motion that changes the wording of another motion.
 There are different types of amendments, such as those made by adding, inserting, striking out, or substituting wording.
 A friendly amendment is one that the person who made the original motion supports and to which no one objects.